This is an International Open Access Double Blind Peer Review Journal

 2. INVITATION TO AUTHORS

-Authors are invited to contribute to this Journal sending papers for one of the following sections:
+Authors are invited to contribute to this Journal by sending papers for one of the following sections:

 C | Case-Studies: Applied studies of Good Practices on relevant issues for Public Markets can be published in this Section.

-All contributions will be reviewed and decisions will be taken under less than 8 weeks excluding the time spent by authors to prepare revised versions.
+All contributions will be reviewed, and decisions will be taken in less than 8 weeks excluding the time spent by authors to prepare revised versions.

 CHIEF EDITORS